jcraane/kmm-resources/README.md

 ### Deploy and include plugin locally

-Since the plugin is not published yet to a remote repository, it needs to be published to the local maven repo (or a company maintained Maven repo).

-When developing this plugin you may want to test this plugin in a project not included in this composite build.
+When developing this plugin (or when forking this plugin and adding code to it) you may want to test this plugin in a project not included in this composite build.
 To do this do the following:

 Navigate to the plugin-build folder and execute ```./gradlew :kmmresources:publishToMavenLocal```.
 This task publishes to the local maven repository.